chesspamungkas/ayp-group/README.md

     php artisan migrate
     php -S localhost:8082 -t public

-***Note*** : It's recommended to have a clean database before seeding.
-You can refresh your migrations at any point to clean the database by running the following command
+***Note*** : You can refresh your migrations at any point to clean the database by running the following command

     php artisan migrate:refresh